tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Enchanter’s Arrow

+A glass arrow forged in silver fire, with a glimmer of that flame still within.
+When you hit an enemy with an attack using this ammunition, the target is vulnerable to daily arcane spells until the end of the battle.

+---

 #### Energy

 This ammunition has been enchanted with one of the following types of energy: acid, cold, fire, radiant, lightning, thunder.
 An attack using this ammunition deals that type of damage.